tangsiwei0831/tangsiwei0831.github.io/_life/2025-toronto-restaurants.md

 [KaKa](https://kakaallyoucaneat.ca/): 4.3/5.
 Japanese AYCE, price is ok, worth to go if you are hungury!

+[Kibo Sushi](kibosushi.com): 4.5/5.
+Especially for 36 Charlotte st one, I like the chicken cutlet or Salmon don, the quantity is awesome and the food is delicious, worth to buy if you live close by.
+It would be better if they have curry LOL.

-[Kinton Ramen](https://www.kintonramen.com/): 4.8/5.
+[Kinton Ramen](https://www.kintonramen.com/): 4.7/5.
 I like the spicy garlic pork noodle, the soup is good with so much garlic!

 [King taps](https://kingtaps.com/): 4.3/5.
 Fast food and bar, I order the chicken sandwitch and truffle fries, prety good, quantity is not small, good place to chat with colleagues.